 You’ll get to enjoy breathtaking views, delight your taste buds with excellent Italian food all day long (keep those Caprese salads coming!) and enjoy the hospitality of the charming Italian people.
 What could be better?!

 Is Italy a Romantic Country?

-For our first holiday together as a couple, we decided to go to Italy.
-Even though we were not married, it COMPLETELY FELT like we were on our honeymoon.
+We decided to go to Italy for our first holiday together as a couple.
+Even though we were not married, it was (and felt) COMPLETELY like we were on our honeymoon.
 I can’t explain it.

 There is just something in the air, the Tuscan sun, or the blue waves of the Mediterranean, that makes Italy feel like one of the most romantic countries in the world!

 Whether that’s Liguria, Tuscany, the Amalfi Coast, or Sardinia, I am positive you will have a great time there.

 So, if you’ve decided to spend your honeymoon on the Amalfi Coast you have definitely made the right choice.

 Now let’s have a look at the top romantic places you and your new hubby (or wifely) absolutely NEED TO VISIT while you’re there.

 Honeymoon to the Amalfi Coast – 5-Day Itinerary

 I’ve structured this post as a 5-day guide and included some tips along the way, such as what is the best time to visit the Amalfi Coast, whether is it expensive and so on.
 Enjoy! 🙂